kubernetes-retired/service-catalog/docs/walkthrough-1.6.md

 Notice that a new `Secret` named `ups-instance-credential` has been created.

-# Step 6 - Deleting the `ServiceInstanceCredentials`
+# Step 6 - Deleting the `ServiceInstanceCredential`

 Now, let's unbind from the provisioned instance.
 To do this, we simply *delete* the `ServiceInstanceCredential` resource that we previously created: